dpi/rng/README.md

     entity, allowing users to create registrations by providing an email address.
  *  __EventType__: and entity maintaining configuration, and default values for EventConfig.
-Each EventType is associated with an event bundle.
-This type exists pending bug #2361775.
+Each EventType is associated with another entity/bundle combination.

 # Model